 Mary's betrothed husband discovers she is pregnant (Matthew 1:18) after she returns from visiting her cousin Elizabeth (who likely lived in the Judean city of Hebron).
 Although he could expose her adultery publically and risk her being stoned to death (Deuteronomy 22:23 - 24), he desires to divorce Mary privately.

 It is only after God intervenes, through a dream, that Joseph decides to stay married (Matthew 1:19 - 21).

-Though informed of the supernatural origin of Mary's pregnancy, Joseph had to exercise a great deal of faith and courage to continue his relationship with her.
+Though informed of the supernatural origin of Mary's pregnancy, Jesus' stepfather had to exercise a great deal of faith and courage to continue his relationship with her.
 His decision to stay married meant he would have to endure, for the rest of his life, the ridicule and gossip of neighbors, relatives and others who rejected the Lord's miraculous conception and believed he married a pregnant fornicator.

 After the Messiah is born, Joseph and Mary produce at least six children and possibly more.
 The names of the boys were Simon, James, Joses and Judas (Jude) and the name of one of the girls was Salome (Matthew 13:54 - 57, Mark 6:3, 15:40).

 At least two of Joseph's biological sons, James and Jude, eventually became Christians and pillars in the first century church.
 In fact, these two sons wrote books that are included in our New Testament (the books of James and Jude)!

 Jesus' stepfather was a loving parent who was concerned about the wellbeing of those under his care (Luke 2:45, 48).
 He was a just man who was obedient to the Bible's laws and commandments (Luke 2:21 - 24), including keeping God's Holy Feast days (Luke 2:41).